 Top Traits for a Nutrition Advisor

-In order to work as a nutrition advisor, applicants will need to understand the fundamental medical functions of the human body and be equipped to evaluate clients’ lifestyles and general wellbeing.
-In order to provide advice, course participants will need to possess solid skills in critical thinking, where they can assess the client’s present situation, consider a range of possible causes and outcomes, and suggest the best course of action relative to costs and benefits.
+In order to work as a nutrition advisor, applicants will need to understand the fundamentals human nutrition and be equipped to evaluate client lifestyles and general wellbeing.
+In order to provide advice and understand health science, course participants will need to possess solid skills in critical thinking, where they can assess the client’s present situation, consider a range of possible causes and outcomes, and suggest the best course of action relative to costs and benefits.

 Many clients seek out the help of a nutrition advisor for private reasons that affect their health – and these issues can sometimes be distressing, embarrassing or highly personal in nature.
-Being able to relate to and comfort a distressed client is essential, as well as being able to provide them with the knowledge and support they need to combat the health issues they face.
+Being able to relate to and comfort a distressed client is essential for positive community health, as well as being able to provide them with the knowledge and support they need to combat the health issues they face.

 Attention to Detail

 A nutrition advisor’s work isn’t completed after just one or two sessions.
 Health and fitness goals are usually set long term and require ongoing commitment and monitoring from both advisor and client.
 Being able to notice slight changes, progressions and digressions along the chosen course, and to offer insight and correction along the way is an integral part of an advisor’s role, and thus a keen eye for detail is a must.